MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Read only transactions allows a client to read from multiple objects at a single timestamp.
 When a client performs the first read of the transaction, a timestamp is selected for all subsequent reads and a read hold is taken on all objects in the same schema for that timestamp.
 A read hold prevents compaction from happening on an object up to that timestamp.
+When selecting the timestamp we consider all objects in the schema.
 A consequence of this is that read only transactions can only read from objects that are in the same schema and that existed at the time of the first read (due to implementation details on the read holds).

-There is an additional restriction that objects on different timelines cannot be read in the same transaction.
+There is an additional restriction that objects on different timelines cannot currently be read in the same transaction.
 Details on this are out of scope for this document but more details can be found
 here: [https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/20210408_timelines.md](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/20210408_timelines.md)

 ##### Write Only Transactions

-Write only transaction allows a client to perform multiple writes atomically.
-They are currently very limited and only allow writes to a single table.
+Write only transaction allows a client to perform one or more writes atomically.
+They currently only allow writes to a single table.
 They also only allow `INSERT` statements (no `DELETE`, `UPDATE`, `CREATE` , `INSERT INTO SELECT`, etc).
 All writes within a transaction are buffered in a session local variable and are not visible to any other session.
 When the transaction commits, a timestamp is selected by the coordinator and all writes are sent to STORAGE with the selected timestamp.
 Commits do not return an OK message to the client until all writes have